jacksonlanecole/WallinCode/README.md

     -bi : batch process (interactively...)
     -b  : batch process
     -bm : batch process on multiple cores

-NOTE: -i and -b are mutually exclusive.
+	-g  : GIF Creation Tool

 ```

 **WORKING ON ADDING USAGE INFORMATION...**

 ## data_tools<a id="data_tools">
 This is a package that will contain any data tools that can be written as a
 general purpose tool.
 Right now, it contains
-- structure.py: This is a general_purpose directory structure creator.
+- `structure.py`: This is a general_purpose directory structure creator.
-- get_target_data.py: This is a module that scrapes the mergers.html page
+- `get_target_data.py`: This is a module that scrapes the mergers.html page
 for links to the zipped target data files.
 This may not belong in the package,
 but as of right now that is its home.

 ## image_creator<a id="image_creator">

 ## comparison_code<a id="comparison_code">

-## plotting_test<a id="plotting_test">
-This is the temporary name of a python3 script that will produce 2D and 3D plots
-of a particular time step.
-It takes one argument as shown below:

-`./plotting_test a.101`

-I recommend symlinking plotting_test in general to

-`./output/target/run_number/.`

-where the data files for each time step are located (i.e. a.000, a.001, ...).
-This directory structure is created by **jspamcli**.

-There is also an option to produce a gif of the 3D runs (not working at the
-moment, not sure what the problem is.)

 # Notes
 All development is currently being done on the